daitangio/misterio/README.md

     misterio --help
 ```

-# Support command
+# Support commands

+*misterio-add* add a role to a host, checking if it does not exists.

-*misterio-mv* command can be used to migrate a staless service from one host to another.
+*misterio-mv* command can be used to migrate a stateless service from one host to another.
 It remove (compose down) the source service, move the env file and then reboot (up -d) the other one.

 *misterio-rm* command delete a role from a host, ensuring it is destroied and no dandling instances are kept.
+Because env file are valuable (they can contain secrets and important configs) the command move them in a special "attic" directory, you can recover from.

+!!
+The support command are not required to run misterio.
+They are provided to leverage devops pipeline with a consistent way of manipulating misterio ecosystem.

+## About localhost
+To be able to test misterio we designed also ability to manage localhost hostname.
+Refrain from using localhost as a hostname in production, to avoid potential bug.
+This feature can be removed in the future and it is not part of the misterio specification.

 # The Bonus: stacks